 Lap siding.
 Siding that is installed horizontally in overlapping rows.
 Lap siding can be made from wood, aluminum, vinyl or fiber cement.

 Vinyl siding.
 A type of siding that is made from polyvinyl chloride (PVC).
 It’s one of the most popular types of siding because it’s durable, low-maintenance, and relatively inexpensive.

 Aluminum siding.
 Another popular type of siding.
 It can be more expensive than vinyl but it can also be more durable and low-maintenance.

 Wood shingles.
 Thin pieces of wood that are used to cover the exterior of a home.
 They’re usually made from cedar or redwood and they can give your home a rustic look.

 Wood clapboard.
 Another type of wood siding.
 It consists of long, thin boards that are overlapping each other.
 Clapboard is often used on older homes and it can give your home a classic look.

 There are a few things you should keep in mind when choosing a siding contractor in St. Paul.
 First, make sure the team has experience installing the type of siding you want.
 Second, check to see if they’re licensed and insured.
-Also, you must make sure that the contractor will take the time to explain key details about the job and answer any questions you might have, which is what our roofing contractors in Twin Cities are known for.
+Also, you must make sure that the contractor will take the time to explain key details about the job and answer any questions you might have, which is what our roofing contractors in Minneapolis are known for.